Our top tips for the perfect Halloween

 Don’t forget your windows too by putting long taper candles inside and creating a

 spider’s web in black wool.
 Give the entrance of your house some spooky treatment

-2. Add a touch of scary to the inside too - If you’re staying in or planning a party, there
+2. Add a touch of scary to the inside too - Here are some haunting DIY's to do with little ones!

 with some black paper and add some tea lights.
 For spooky candles, buy some white